rpn2/Supervised_Subword_Extraction/README.md

 ## Feature Extractor

-Given a vocabulary list, feature vector for each word is generated
+Given a vocabulary list, feature vector for each word is generated.
+We are using datrie library for generating prefix trees.
+You may need to install the lib prior to running the feature extractor.

 	# example on how to run vocabulary extractor, creates feature.txt [feature vectors]
     > python vocab2feature.py <input> <output>